Korean Fun Facts for Beginners Chinese Tongue Twisters for Children

 The Mid-Autumn Festival is one of the major Chinese festivals celebrated each year.
 The festival falls on the 15th of the eighth lunar month.
 It celebrates the completion of harvest and family reunion.
 The festival involves moon worship and thus it is also known as the Moon Festival.
-The Mid-Autumn Festival is an important Chinese tradition.
+The Mid-Autumn Festival is an important Chinese tradition and a must-know Chinese for kids.
 Parents and teachers who wish to teach children the Chinese culture could introduce this festival to them.
 One way to let children learn more about this festival is by reading books about it.
 Here is a list of mid-autumn festival books for children:

 Thanking the Moon: Celebrating the Mid-Autumn Moon Festival by Grace Lin